Fully computable a posteriori error bounds for eigenfunctions: Numerical examples

-Finally, we consider Laplace eigenvalue problem \eqref{eq:modpro}, but now in a dumbbell shaped domain consisting of two unit squares connected by a bar of width $0.02$ and length $0.1$ (see Figure~\ref{fi:dumbbell_domain}), where also the initial mesh is depicted.
+Finally, we consider Laplace eigenvalue problem \eqref{eq:modpro} in a dumbbell shaped domain consisting of two unit squares connected by a bar of width $0.02$ and length $0.1$, see Figure~\ref{fi:dumbbell_domain}, where also the initial mesh is depicted.
 This example is interesting due to singularities of eigenfunctions in re-entrant corners and especially due to tight clusters of eigenvalues.

-The exact solution of this eigenvalue problem is not known, but the eigenvalues are expected to be close to eigenvalues for a union of two squares, i.e., two eigenvalues close to $2\pi^2 \approx 19.739$, four eigenvalues close to $5\pi^2 \approx 49.348$, etc. In order to compute high precision two-sided bounds for these eigenvalues, we combine the Crouzeix--Raviart nonconforming finite elements and the Lehmann--Goerisch method as proposed in \cite{Liu2015}.
+The exact eigenpairs are not known, but the eigenvalues are expected to be close to eigenvalues for the union of two squares, i.e., two eigenvalues close to $2\pi^2 \approx 19.739$, four eigenvalues close to $5\pi^2 \approx 49.348$, etc. In order to compute high precision two-sided bounds for these eigenvalues, we combine the Crouzeix--Raviart nonconforming finite elements and the Lehmann--Goerisch method as proposed in \cite{Liu2015}.
 The resulting two-sided bounds obtained on a fine mesh and finite element spaces of the third order are presented in Table~\ref{ta:dumbbell_domain_clusters}.

 Table~\ref{ta:dumbbell_domain_clusters} also shows the chosen division of the first twelve eigenvalues into four clusters.
 Note that eigenvalues $\lambda_3$ and $\lambda_4$ are strictly separated from $\lambda_5$ and $\lambda_6$.
-Therefore, they could be considered as two separate clusters, but then the spectral gap between them would be small and the factor $\rho - \lambda_n$ in \eqref{eq:Deltaest} and \eqref{eq:deltaest} would yield large overestimation.
+Therefore, they could be considered as two separate clusters, but then the spectral gap between them would be small and the factor $\rho - \lambda_n$ in \eqref{eq:Deltaest} and \eqref{eq:Deltaest_b} would yield large overestimation.
 For this reason, all four eigenvalues $\lambda_3, \dots, \lambda_6$ are considered in one cluster.

-The value of $C_h$ in \eqref{eq:Ch} is computed for the mesh depicted in Figure~\ref{fi:dumbbell_domain} and for its five successive uniform refinements by using the method from \cite{LiuOis2013}.
-The obtained values are presented in Table~\ref{ta:value_of_ch}.